NavzarZar/Platformer/README.md

 - `images`: Contains the images used.
 - `pom.xml`: The Maven Project Object Model file that manages project dependencies and build configurations.

+## DISCLAIMER
+The Code Runner extension in VS Code does not recognize the packages with the classes.
+Instead of running the program with the "Run Code" mode, run it with "Run Java".
+Otherwise, just run from console as described above.

 Enjoy playing our Platformer Game! 🎮